-The constitutional review process was started by the Scotty government in 2006 because the government believed that there were some inadequacies in the Constitution that needed to be addressed.
-The constitutional review process was a thorough one and was designed to include six steps:
+Preparations for the review of the Constitution were commenced by the Scotty government in 2004, because the government believed that there were some inadequacies in the Constitution that needed to be addressed.
+These preparations included the introduction and passage of a law to establish the Standing Committee on Constitutional Review, known as the CRC.
+In 2006, the CRC resolved to proceed with a thorough process of constitutional review, which was designed to include six steps:

-Step 1: a campaign to raise public awareness of the review and of the Constitution and possible amendments, in 2006.

-Step 2: a series of forty public consultation meetings around Nauru, and the receipt of written submissions from the public, in 2006.

-Step 3: the establishment of an independent Constitutional Review Commission that took account of the views expressed by the public through the consultation process and made recommendations for amendment to the Constitution.
-The Commission submitted its report in 2007.

-Step 4: a Constitutional Convention was held over a period of 6 weeks in 2007 to debate the recommendations of the Commission.
+- Step 1: a campaign to raise public awareness of the review and of the Constitution and possible amendments, in 2006. - Step 2: a series of forty public consultation meetings around Nauru, and the receipt of written submissions from the public, in 2006. - Step 3: the establishment of an independent Constitutional Review Commission that took account of the views expressed by the public through the consultation process and made recommendations for amendment to the Constitution.
+The Commission submitted its report in 2007. - Step 4: a Constitutional Convention was held over a period of 6 weeks in 2007 to debate the recommendations of the Commission.
 The Convention consisted of both elected and appointed members.
-Two draft bills were prepared to reflect the motions passed by the Convention.

-Step 5: consideration of the bills by the Parliament.
-This is currently being undertaken by the Parliament.

-Step 6: a referendum on certain proposed constitutional amendments that require approval by referendum.
+Two draft bills were prepared to reflect the motions passed by the Convention. - Step 5: consideration of the bills by the Parliament. - Step 6: a referendum on certain proposed constitutional amendments that require approval by referendum.